 Bake

-Cover the dish with foil and bake at 375F for 20 minutes.
-Uncover and bake 15 to 20 more minutes until the cheese is golden and bubbling.
-Let it rest for 10 minutes before slicing.
+Cover the dish loosely with foil and bake at 375F for 30 minutes.
+Uncover and bake 15 to 20 minutes more, until the cheese is golden and bubbling at the edges.
+Let it rest 15 minutes before slicing so the layers set, then garnish with parsley.

 5 Common Mistakes When Making Baked Ziti with Ricotta

-Here are the most frequent mix-ups to avoid when making baked ziti with ricotta:
+Here are the most frequent mix-ups to avoid when making baked pasta recipes:

 - Overcooking the pasta: Tender ziti at the boil turns mushy in the oven.
-Cook it 2 minutes short of package time so it can finish baking in the sauce.
+Cook it about 1 minute shy of al dente so it can finish baking in the sauce.

 - Skipping the tomato paste step: Caramelizing tomato paste builds savory depth.
-Two minutes of darkening it in a hot pan changes the whole sauce.
+A few minutes of darkening it in a hot pan changes the whole sauce.

 - Using cold ingredients: Cold ricotta and mozzarella take longer to melt and heat through.
 Set them on the counter while you make the sauce.